EaminC/Proof-of-cache/DEPLOYMENT_SUCCESS.md

-# 🎉 VLLM Intermediate State Inspector - Successfully Deployed!
+# 🎉 Transformer Intermediate State Inspector - Successfully Deployed!

 ## ✅ Mission Accomplished

-I have successfully moved the **VLLM Intermediate State Inspector** project to the `poc` folder and translated all content to English!
+I have successfully moved the **Transformer Intermediate State Inspector** project to the `poc` folder and translated all content to English!
 The project has been committed and pushed to your GitHub repository.

 ## 🚀 What's Been Done